dkruhl0v/demoblaze-e2e/README.md

   the page reload after login — instead of masking it with waits.
 - Spotting repeated code across the specs and proposing where each duplicate belonged.
-- Cleaning u of git ignored files from the git side (commit dcf7f7b).
+- Cleaning up of git ignored files from the git side (commit dcf7f7b).
 - Writing the documentation (this README, `CLAUDE.md`) and proof-reading it.

 **Where only my decisions were involved**